ayush-gupte/cloud-portfolio/AI-Automation Projects/Serverless AI Image Labelling Pipeline on AWS/README.md

 # Project — Serverless AI Image Labelling Pipeline on AWS

 ## Overview
-This project demonstrates how to build a serverless AI-powered image analysis pipeline on AWS using Amazon S3, AWS Lambda, and Amazon Rekognition.
+In this project I have built a serverless AI-powered image analysis pipeline on AWS using Amazon S3, AWS Lambda, and Amazon Rekognition.
 When an image is uploaded to the S3 bucket, it automatically triggers a Lambda function which sends the image to Rekognition for label detection.
 The detected labels along with confidence scores are processed and stored back in the S3 bucket in JSON format.

 ## Architecture